I still know it's you! On Challenges in Anonymizing Source Code: Anonymization under Test

-We also observe another phenomenon: In several cases, the uncertainty score increases for the method of \abuhamad while it decreases for the approach of \caliskan To investigate this divergence, we analyze the distribution of uncertainty scores in detail.
-The corresponding histograms are shown in \autoref{fig:u-scores-after}.
+We observe another phenomenon: In several cases, the uncertainty score increases for the method of \abuhamad while it decreases for the approach of \caliskan To investigate this, we analyze the distribution of uncertainty scores.
+The corresponding histograms for the GCJ dataset are shown in \autoref{fig:u-scores-after}.
 The method of \caliskan leads to a one-sided distribution.
-Between 40\% to 60\% of the authors cannot be identified well, resulting in an average uncertainty score of 0.8.
-In contrast, the approach of \abuhamad induces a two-sided distribution, where some authors are well protected at 1.0 and other are perfectly identifiable at 0.0.
-Thus, on average the protection is much weaker with a mean of roughly 0.5.
-We attribute this result to the tendency of the neural network in the approach of \abuhamad to overfit and detect authors either with high confidence or not at all.
+Between 40\% to 60\% of the authors cannot be identified well.
+In contrast, the approach of \abuhamad induces a two-sided distribution.
+Some authors are well protected while others are perfectly identifiable.
+We attribute this observation to the tendency of neural networks, as used by \abuhamad, to not generalize in all cases.

 While adversarial training does not completely eliminate the effect of the four candidate techniques, it weakens the attained protection considerably.
-Given that this approach is just a simple countermeasure and more advanced strategies can be conceived, such as extracting features invariant to certain transformations, we have to conclude that \emph{none} of the techniques is a viable solution for code anonymization if an adversary is aware of their application.
-Unfortunately, we must assume that this is regularly the case in practice, so that our experiments close with another negative result.
+Given that this approach is a simple countermeasure and more advanced strategies can be conceived, we have to conclude that \emph{none} of the techniques is a reliable solution for code anonymization if an adversary is aware of their application.
+Still, we note that strong obfuscation eliminates several clues from the code despite adversarial learning and thus closing the remaining gap is a promising direction for future research.